kaistAI/Janus/README.md

 --rubric_key rubric
 ```

-We also provide the basic commands above in a [Makefile](./Makefile) to ease the execution process.
+Again, we note that we provide the basic commands above in a [Makefile](./Makefile) to ease the execution process.
 For example, to run inference on Janus 7B, you can simply execute:
 ```bash
 make run_inference_janus
 ```